alteryx/evalml/contributing.md

   open build/html/index.html
   ```

+Note that if you're building docs locally, the warning suppression code at `docs/source/disable-warnings.py` will not run, meaning you'll see python warnings appear in the docs where applicable.
+To supporess this, add `warnings.filterwarnings('ignore') to `docs/source/conf.py`.

 #### 3. Submit your Pull Request

 * Once your changes are ready to be submitted, make sure to push your changes to GitHub before creating a pull request.
 Create a pull request, and our continuous integration will run automatically.